Nkluge-correa/TeenyTinyLlama/Evaluation/New-EVAL/README.md

 # New Evaluations

-We are performing the following evaluations using a [Portuguese implementation of EleutherAI LM Evaluation Harness](https://github.com/eduagarcia/lm-evaluation-harness-pt).
-The benchmarks used for assessment are:
+We performed the following evaluations using a [Portuguese implementation of the EleutherAI LM Evaluation Harness](https://github.com/eduagarcia/lm-evaluation-harness-pt):

 - [ENEM](https://ieeexplore.ieee.org/document/8247091) (3-shot) - The Exame Nacional do Ensino Médio (ENEM) is an advanced High-School level exam widely applied every year by the Brazilian government to students that wish to undertake a University degree.
 This dataset contains 1,430 questions that don't require image understanding of the exams from 2010 to 2018, 2022, and 2023. - Data sources:  [[1]](https://huggingface.co/datasets/eduagarcia/enem_challenge),  [[2]](https://www.ime.usp.br/~ddm/project/enem/),  [[3]](https://github.com/piresramon/gpt-4-enem),  [[4]](https://huggingface.co/datasets/maritaca-ai/enem).
 Metric - Accuracy.